andykee/lentil/docs/user/fundamentals/image_sensors.rst

 Image sensors
 *************
-Lentil does not provide an integrated detector modeling capability, but instead provides a collection of functions in the :ref:`detector module<api.detector>` to help model image sensors and represent some of the more commonly encountered noise sources.
+Lentil does not provide an integrated detector modeling capability, but instead provides a collection of functions in the :ref:`detector submodule<api.detector>` to help model image sensors and represent some of the more commonly encountered noise sources.

 Signal flow